 DISTRIBUTOR SUPPORT.
 We are committed to providing high-level support services tailored to the needs of our distributors in each market.
-We meet the needs and build the loyalty of our distributors with personalized distributor service, a support staff that assists distributors as they build networks of downline distributors, and a liberal product return policy.
-Because many distributors have only a limited number of hours each week to concentrate on their Nu Skin business, we believe that maximizing a distributor's efforts by providing effective distributor support has been and will continue to be important to our success.
+We meet the needs and build the loyalty of our distributors with personalized distributor service, a support staff that assists distributors as they build networks of

-Through training meetings, annual conventions, distributor focus groups, regular telephone conference calls, and personal contacts with distributors, we seek to understand and satisfy the needs of our distributors.
-We provide walk-in, telephonic, and computerized product fulfillment and tracking services that result in user-friendly, timely product distribution.
+Through training meetings, annual conventions, distributor focus groups, regular telephone conference calls and personal contacts with distributors, we seek to understand and satisfy the needs of our distributors.
+We provide walk-in, telephonic and computerized product fulfillment and tracking services that result in user-friendly, timely product distribution.
 Several of our walk-in centers maintain meeting rooms which distributors may utilize in training and sponsoring activities.
 In addition, we are committed to evaluating new ideas in technology and services that we can provide to distributors, such as automatic product reordering.
-We currently utilize voicemail, teleconferencing, and fax services.
-We anticipate that global Internet access, including company and product information, ordering abilities, and group and personal sales volume inquiries, will be available to distributors in the future.
+We currently utilize voicemail, teleconferencing and fax services.
+We anticipate that global Internet access, including company and product information, ordering abilities and group and personal sales volume inquiries, will be available to distributors in the future.

 RULES AFFECTING DISTRIBUTORS.
-Our standard distributor agreement, policies and procedures, and compensation plan contained in every starter and/or introductory kit outline the scope of permissible distributor marketing activities.
+Our standard distributor agreement, policies and procedures and compensation plan contained in every starter and/or introductory kit outline the scope of permissible distributor marketing activities.
 Our distributor rules and guidelines are designed to provide distributors with maximum flexibility and opportunity within the bounds of governmental regulations regarding network marketing and prudent business policies and procedures.
 Distributors are independent contractors and are expressly prohibited from representing themselves as our agents or employees.
 We require that distributors present our products and business opportunities ethically and professionally.
 Distributors further agree that their presentations to customers must be consistent with, and limited to, the product claims and representations made in literature distributed by us.
 Under most regulations governing nutritional supplements, no medical claims may be made regarding the products, nor may distributors prescribe any particular product as suitable for any specific ailment.
 Even though sponsoring activities can be conducted in many countries, distributors may not conduct marketing activities outside of countries in which we currently conduct business and further may not export for sale products from one country to another.

 Distributors must represent to us that their receipt of commissions is based on retail sales and substantial personal sales efforts.
 Exhibiting commission statements or checks is prohibited.
-We must produce or pre-approve all sales aids used by distributors such as videotapes, audio tapes, brochures, promotional clothing, and other miscellaneous items.
+We must produce or pre-approve all sales aids used by distributors such as videotapes, audio tapes, brochures, promotional clothing and other miscellaneous items.